 A NETWORK OF YOUNG MSA-RESERACHERS

-We want to develop YAMSA e.V. into an international network of young MSA-reserachers.
-To continue this idea, we are going to present our initiative with a talk during the 2019 congress of the German Society for Neurology.
+We strive to develop YAMSA e.V. into an international network of young MSA-reserachers.
+To continue this idea, we presented our initiative at the annual meeting of the German Neurological Society.
 Moreover, using the channels of the "Young Neurologists" we would like to improve our outreach and recruit new researchers.
-The Young Neurologists are the youth organisation of the German Neurologist Society.
+The Young Neurologists are the youth organisation of the German Neurological Society.

 THE HARDSHIP OF MSA PATIENTS

-M. Parkinson and Multiple-System-Atrophy (MSA) are neurodegenerative diseases belonging to the group of alpha-synucleinopathies.
+Parkinson's and Multiple-System-Atrophy (MSA) are neurodegenerative diseases belonging to the group of alpha-synucleinopathies.
 Currently there are no effective therapies to delay or stop their progression.
 To make matters worse, drugs used to treat symptoms of Parkinson's disease do not affect MSA.
-Moreover, the progression rate is much faster for MSA than for M. Parkinson.
+Moreover, the progression rate is much faster for MSA than for Parkinson's.
 Hence, MSA patients are living in an even more dire state than Parkinson patients.

 © Eliana Nachman